-(If you have a split year classroom and stream your students into groups, you can also use the LLARS to inform the grouping of your students.
-You will need the Set B materials as you will be assessing on a more regular basis to ensure groupings are fluid and appropriate for each child as they develop.)
+(If you have a split year classroom and stream your students into groups, you can also use the LLARS to inform the grouping of your students.)

 The LLARS supports an explicit and systematic synthetic phonics teaching approach.
 It will not correlate with benchmarking kits such as Fountas and Pinnell and PM, which are based on a balanced literacy approach.
 No phonics-based assessment will do this.